ebardelli/website/content/posts/2026-06-21-enrollment-projections-webapp.md

 ## Trying it

 The tool is available at [projections.ebardelli.com](https://projections.ebardelli.com).
 It works in any modern browser.
 A sample custom template is available on the upload screen if you want to test it without CALPADS files.

+## App Updates

+### July 2026

+- **Grade exclusion and splitting** are now available in the school editor.
+Users can drop individual grades from a school's enrollment for specific years, for example, to account for a school closure or grade-band realignment, or split a school into two named groups by grade range (e.g., reroute grades K–5 to "Lincoln Elementary" and grades 6–8 to "Lincoln Middle").
+All edits to school enrollment files are now also persisted across sessions in `localStorage`.
+- **Results preview** adds a new section to the app that lets users inspect projection outcomes without downloading the Excel file.
+It includes a table view (switchable between District, School, UPC, and Cohort Model variants) and a Monte Carlo histogram with Low/Med/High percentile lines.
+In evaluation mode, an actual enrollment line is overlaid on the histogram.
+The histogram bins and axis ticks are computed from the rank-sorted MC draws, so the median line aligns exactly with the summary table values.
+- **Light theme** is now available alongside the existing dark mode.
+The app detects the system preference on first load.